 I am currently working on making potholders for a fall show, and gifts, so I haven't accomplished much on the quilts that are on my design wall and/or design floor.

+Actually, these are last years crop of potholders.
+I haven't gotten any photos of this years crop yet.
+I will photograph them when I get some more finished.
 I have been working on the units for the next row of each though. here is how they stand now.
 I wrote more about the idea behind the Jacob's Ladder quilt in the previous post, and to see more about the idea behind the strip pieced quilt click here.

 I haven't had many large blocks of time for quilting lately, but I have been sewing a bit at the end of every day.
 The exception is yesterday, when I went to visit my friend Eleanor, and spent the day cutting out a new quilt start.
 (Well, half of one anyway) More about that in a future post.
+Last week I turned in the last piece of the very very large run I had been weaving.

 Here is what the top of the rug looks like.